supabase/postgres-meta/README.md

 **What security does this use?**

 None.
 Please don't use this as a standalone server.
-We are assuming you are using this behind a proxy which brings it's own security, on your local machine, or using this internally with no access to the outside world.
+We are assuming you are using this behind a proxy which brings its own security, on your local machine, or using this internally with no access to the outside world.
 This is designed to be used as a part of a larger system.

 ## Developers